Business Report Writing Course: From Core Skills to AI Tools

 Writing report body

-General approaches for organising your content logically in the report sections; tips for reporting in PowerPoint; tips for slide design.
+General approaches for organising your content logically in the document sections; tips for reporting in PowerPoint; tips for slide design.

 Troubleshooting